SnowLeopard-AI/discord_datasets/stack-overflow/README.md

 @snowy, what is the reputation and badge count of users across different tenures on Stack Overflow?
 ```
 ```
-@snowy, who are the top contributors by reputation score?
+@snowy, who are the top 5 contributors by reputation score?
 ```
 ```
-@snowy, how does user activity change over time on Stack Overflow?
+@snowy, which user has the most upvotes on their comments?
 ```

 ### Tags and Topics